 Key Stage 5

-The course is varied and explores the changing society in the French-speaking countries through family structures, music, media, festivals and traditions.
+The course is very varied and explores the changing society in the French speaking countries through family structures, music, media, festivals and traditions.
 A Level course offers a breadth of resources and themes to students and we study a film Les Intouchables in Year 12 and a novel No et Moi in Year 13.
 Students analytically and critically analyse the cinematographic/literature elements as well as themes and characters.

 Learning Beyond the Classroom